The ebb and flow of writing momentum breathes in life through my lungs like a parasite.

 I’ve written before about the ups and downs of writing motivation and dealing with the dance of rejections and acceptances.
 I’ve posted pictures of Dory the surgeonfish from Finding Nemo to celebrate her motto, “Just keep swimming,” in hopes to spread perseverance.

 I know 100% that I must keep writing.

 But, I’ve also written about metacognition and as I sit here thinking about how I think about writing, I am suddenly very aware that I have become a host.
 Some days it’s a mosquito sucking every ounce of my blood.
 Other days I carry my swollen belly around with loving arms, caressing growing curves, and glowing with the wonder of new life.

 And I suppose for now, I am relieved my momentum does have a mind of its own, because sometimes I just need carried for a while…until I remember where I’ve been, where I am, and where I could go if I just keep moving forward.

 Just keep writing; it’s what the wind told me today.

 Writing Advice: Listening Walks

-I take my students on “listening walks” where they quietly notice the world around them.
+I take my students on listening walks where they quietly notice the world around them.
 We carry along a notepad and pencil.
-We don’t speak, but rather sing with our eyes.
-Let nature’s unspoken melody stir something inside.
+We don’t speak, but rather sing with our eyes, letting nature’s unspoken melody stir something inside.
 We listen to the rhythm of the wind, or the melody of the sun.
-The beat of the rain… that reminds us to listen for its sleep-song, inspired by Langston Hughes’ April Rain Song.
-It may or may not lead to something you can use in your writing today or tomorrow, but I assure you the pause in your writing life to notice the world around in a quiet manner will benefit in a positive way.
+The beat of the rain…reminds us to listen for its sleep-song, inspired by Langston Hughes’ April Rain Song.
+It may or may not lead to something usable for writing today or tomorrow, but pausing in our writing lives to notice the world around carries many positive benefits.